CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 PFC operates between two adjacent neighbor switches; it does not provide end-to-end flow control.
 However, when an upstream neighbor throttles packet transmission, it could build up packet congestion and propagate PFC frames further upstream: eventually the sending server could receive PFC frames and stop sending traffic for a time.

-The PFC mechanism can be enabled for individual switch priorities on all or specific switch ports for RX and/or TX traffic.
-The switch port's ingress buffer occupancy is used to measure congestion.
+The PFC mechanism can be enabled for individual switch priorities on all or specific switch ports for received and/or transmitted traffic.
+The ingress buffer occupancy of the switch port is used to measure congestion.
 If congestion is present, the switch transmits flow control frames to the upstream switch.
-Packets with priority values that do not have PFC configured are not counted during congestion detection; neither do they get throttled by the upstream switch when it receives flow control frames.
+Packets with priority values that do not have PFC configured are not counted during congestion detection and they do not get throttled by the upstream switch when it receives flow control frames.

-PFC congestion detection is implemented on the switch using xoff and xon threshold values for the specific ingress buffer which is used by the targeted switch priorities.
-When a packet enters the buffer and the buffer occupancy is above the xoff threshold, the switch transmits an Ethernet PFC frame to the upstream switch to signal packet transmission should stop.
+PFC congestion detection is implemented on the switch using xoff and xon threshold values for the specific ingress buffer used by the targeted switch priorities.
+When a packet enters the buffer and the buffer occupancy is above the xoff threshold, the switch transmits an Ethernet PFC frame to the upstream switch to signal packet transmission must stop.
 When the buffer occupancy drops below the xon threshold, the switch sends another PFC frame upstream to signal that packet transmission can resume.
-(PFC frames contain a quanta value to indicate a timeout value for the upstream switch: packet transmission can resume after the timer has expired, or when a PFC frame with quanta == 0 is received from the downstream switch.)
+(PFC frames contain a quanta value to indicate a timeout value for the upstream switch: packet transmission can resume after the timer has expired or when a PFC frame with quanta == 0 is received from the downstream switch.)

-After the downstream switch has sent a PFC frame upstream, it continues to receive packets until the upstream switch receives and responds to the PFC frame.
-The downstream ingress buffer must be large enough to store those additional packets after the xoff threshold has been reached.
+After the downstream switch sends a PFC frame upstream, it continues to receive packets until the upstream switch receives and responds to the PFC frame.
+The downstream ingress buffer must be large enough to store those additional packets after the xoff threshold is reached.

 Priority flow control is fully supported on both {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/?asic%5B0%5D=Broadcom%20Apollo2&asic%5B1%5D=Broadcom%20Firebolt3&asic%5B2%5D=Broadcom%20Helix4&asic%5B3%5D=Broadcom%20Hurricane2&asic%5B4%5D=Broadcom%20Maverick&asic%5B5%5D=Broadcom%20Tomahawk&asic%5B6%5D=Broadcom%20Tomahawk%2B&asic%5B7%5D=Broadcom%20Tomahawk2&asic%5B8%5D=Broadcom%20Trident&asic%5B9%5D=Broadcom%20Trident%2B&asic%5B10%5D=Broadcom%20Trident2&asic%5B11%5D=Broadcom%20Trident2%2B&asic%5B12%5D=Broadcom%20Trident3%20X7&asic%5B13%5D=Broadcom%20Triumph2&CPUType=x86_64&Brand%5B0%5D=broadcomtrident&Brand%5B1%5D=broadcomtridentplus&Brand%5B2%5D=broadcomtrident2plus&Brand%5B3%5D=broadcomtriumph2&SwitchSilicon=broadcomtrident2" text="Broadcom">}} (including the Edgecore Minipack-AS8000/Trident3) and {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/?vendor_name%5B0%5D=Mellanox" text="Mellanox">}} switches.